rayeeta/creating-an-eks-cluster-with-terraform-Jenkins-pipeline/Jenkins-tf-Github.md

     2- Terraform with Jenkins

 ###    1- Integrate your local environment with a GitHub account by generating a public and private key.
         ssh-keygen. cat the public key and paste it in the GitHub profile settings-ssh&GPG keys--> New ssh key and paste the public key in the box.
-This way you have set the configuration of the github account and your local environment.
+This way you have set the configuration of the Github account and your local environment.

-    2-  Integrating Jenkins UI with GitHub by Generating Personal Access Token phase 1:
+###    2-  Integrating Jenkins UI with GitHub by Generating Personal Access Token Phase 1:

-        Go the GitHub UI and click on profile settings-Developers settings--> Personal Access Token Tokens (Classic)--> Generate new token (classic)--> Give a name and select the scopes needed for the project you or your team will want GitHub to do.
+        Go to the GitHub UI and click on profile settings-Developers settings--> Personal Access Token Tokens (Classic)--> Generate new token (classic)--> Give a name and select the scopes needed for the project you or your team will want GitHub to do.
 Copy the token and head over to the next stage.

-    3-  Integrating Jenkins env with the Personal-Access-Token phase 2:
+###    3-  Integrating Jenkins env with the Personal-Access-Token phase 2:

-        In the Jenkins UI, head to Manage Jenkins--> System(Configure global systems and paths)--> Scroll down to the GitHub section-GitHub server--> Give it a name, API URL stays the same--> Credentials--> Add-Jenkins--> Kind(select: Secret Text)--> UserName(Give it a name)--> Password(make sure to paste the Personal Access Token created from Github)-->
-        ID(give the token a name)--> ADD and quit--> +ADD dropdown section select the name of the token you gave at signup-Run Test Connection-->
-        Apply and Save.
+        In the Jenkins UI, head to Manage Jenkins--> System(Configure global systems and paths)--> Scroll down to the GitHub section-GitHub server--> Give it a name, API URL stays the same--> Credentials--> Add-Jenkins--> Kind(select: Secret Text)--> UserName(Give it a name)--> Password(make sure to paste the Personal Access Token created from Github)--> ID(give the token a name)--> ADD and quit--> +ADD dropdown section select the name of the token you gave at signup-Run Test Connection--> Apply and Save.

-    4-  Hosting the PRIVATE key from ssh-keygen phase 3: Cat the private key and copy its entire content and head to the Jenkins UI-->
+###    4-  Hosting the PRIVATE key from ssh-keygen phase 3:
-        Manage Jenkins--> Security--> Credentials--> Global--> Add Credentials--> Kind(SSH username with private key)> ID(give it a name of your choice)-->
-        Private Key(check the box)-Add-Paste the private key in the box-Ok and quit.
+        Cat the private key and copy its entire content then head to the Jenkins dashboard--> Manage Jenkins--> Security--> Credentials--> Global--> Add Credentials--> Kind(SSH username with private key)> ID(give it a name of your choice)--> Private Key(check the box)--> Add-Paste the private key in the box--> Ok and quit.

-# Back to Dashboard, New item-name the project(e.g Test job)--> Free Style Project--> Ok-Source Code Management section--> Select Git-->
+# Back to Jenkins Dashboard:

+    New item-name the project(e.g Test job)--> Free Style Project--> Ok-Source Code Management section--> Select Git--> head to the GitHub repo--> Code(the green button)--> SSH--> Copy the link-head to Jenkins UI--> Credentials(select the private key username that was just created--> Branches to build section(main)--> Build Triggers(check:
-# head to the GitHub repo--> Code(the green button)--> SSH--> Copy the link-head to Jenkins UI--> Credentials(select the private key username that was just created--> Branches to build section(main)--> Build Triggers(check: GitHub hook trigger for GITScm polling)--> Post--> build Actions--> Add post--> build action(Set GitHub commit status (universal))--> select: What-One of the defaults messages and statuses.
+    GitHub hook trigger for GITScm polling)--> Post--> build Actions--> Add post--> build action(Set GitHub commit status (universal))-->        select: What-One of the defaults messages and statuses.

+# Last integration:

-# Last integration: Go to the GitHub repository--> Settings--> webhooks--> Add Webhook--> Payload URL section(paste the url of the Jenkins
-UI ending with 8080/ and add the endpoint for Jenkins with (GitHub-webhook)).
-I has to look something like this (http://54.205.66.23:8080/github-webhook/)-->
+    Go to the GitHub repository--> Settings--> webhooks--> Add Webhook--> Payload URL section(paste the URL of the Jenkins UI ending with 8080/ and add the endpoint for Jenkins with (GitHub-webhook)).
+It has to look something like this
-Content Type(application json)--> which events will like to trigger this webhook: select Just the push event--> check Active--> Add Webhook
+    (http://54.205.66.23:8080/github-webhook/)--> Content Type(application json)--> which events will like to trigger this webhook: select Just the push event--> check Active--> Add Webhook

 #### 1. *Install Jenkins and Required Plugins*